Ticket sales closed.

 Dinner Program: 7:15 pm

 The Westin St. Francis San Francisco on Union Square, 335 Powell Street, San Francisco, CA 94102

 On November 16, 2013, Japan Society of Northern California (JSNC) will be holding its biggest fund-raiser event of the year, the 27th Annual Gala at the Westin St. Francis Hotel in San Francisco.
-This year, the JSNC will recognize Dr. Shinya Yamanaka’s groundbreaking research and 2012 Nobel Peace Prize in Physiology or Medicine with its World Visionary Award.
+This year, the JSNC will recognize Dr. Shinya Yamanaka’s groundbreaking research and 2012 Nobel Prize in Physiology or Medicine with its World Visionary Award.
 We will also bestow both Margrit Mondavi of Mondavi Winery and Kenzo Tsujimoto of Kenzo Estate with its Award of Honor for their respective contributions to the wine industry.

 Dr. Yamanaka (山中 伸弥) is a Senior Investigator and the L.K.
 Whittier Foundation Investigator in Stem Cell Biology at the Gladstone Institutes.
 At Gladstone, he conducts research at the Roddenberry Stem Cell Center.
 Dr. Yamanaka is also a Professor of Anatomy at the University of California, San Francisco, as well as the Director of the Center for iPS Cell Research and Application (CiRA) and at Kyoto University, Japan.